majuss/ecoevolpara/Documentation/seafile.md

 5. When Seafile has started sucessfully, right click the folder in Seafile you want to sync and choose the local destination.

-Synchronize a shared directory to your local computer INSERT_LINK
+[See here how to synchronize a shared directory to your local computer.]

 ## Setting up the Server (Svalbard)